emacs-mirror/emacs/mps/manual/source/glossary/g.rst

         .. relevance::

             Graphs are used to model :term:`reachability <reachable>` for :term:`tracing garbage collection`.
-The :term:`objects
+The
-            <object>` are considered to form a graph, with the nodes
-            of the graph being the objects and the edges of the graph being the references from one object to another.
+            :term:`objects` are considered to form a graph, with the nodes of the graph being the objects and the edges of the graph being the references from one object to another.
             Usually, there is a single, distinguished :term:`root` to which the :term:`mutator` has *direct* access, and the nodes strongly connected to it are the reachable modes.

     gray
     grey

-        In a :term:`tri-color marking` scheme, gray :term:`objects
-        <object>` are objects that are proved or assumed (see
-        :term:`generational <generational garbage collection>` and
+        In a :term:`tri-color marking` scheme, gray :term:`objects` are objects that are proved or assumed (see :term:`generational <generational garbage collection>` and
         :term:`condemn <condemned set>`) to be :term:`reachable`, but have not yet been :term:`scanned <scan>`.